The Haunting (1963 film): Effects and editing

 The film contains a number of special effects, many of which were achieved in ways not immediately obvious to the viewer.
 In one scene, a supernatural force pushes against a large parlour door, bending it inward repeatedly.
 Though the door appears to some viewers to have been made of latex, it was in fact made of laminated wood; the strange buckling was simply the result of a strong crew member pushing a piece of timber hard against it.

 Two physical effects were used to make the spiral staircase in the library appear frightening.
 In one scene, the camera appears to ascend the staircase at a rapid rate.
 Wise achieved this effect by using the staircase's handrail as a makeshift dolly track: a camera was attached to the rail and then slowly allowed to slide down, with the speed of the descent controlled by a wire attached to the camera.
 The sequence was then reversed and run at high speed, which gave the final cut an unworldly feel.
-In another scene, the staircase appears to become unstable and give way as Luke Sanderson ascends it.
-Later, Eleanor goes up the staircase in a trance-like state and is rescued by Dr. Markway, even as the staircase seems ready to collapse.
+In another scene, the staircase appears to become unstable and give way as Luke Sannerson ascends it.
+Later, Eleanor goes up the staircase in a trance-like state and is rescued by Dr Markway, even as the staircase seems ready to collapse.
 The collapsing staircase effect was designed by a metalworker at the Borehamwood studios.
 The effect was created by tying portions of the steps and railing to a cable that ran inside the staircase's central support column.
 When the cable was slackened, elements of the stairway loosened up and moved freely.
 Conversely, when the cable was tightened, the staircase appeared solid and stable.
 The effect disturbed the cast so much that Robert Wise had to ascend the staircase while it was shaking in order to prove that it was safe.